kiku-jw/DataFold/README.md

 - A critical column is now 30% NULL
 - The upstream changed their schema silently

-**DataFold catches these silent failures before your business does.**
+**DriftGuard catches these silent failures before your business does.**

 ## Features